Alex Verdugo Player Props: Red Sox vs. Athletics

 Alex Verdugo At The Plate

-- Verdugo has 27 doubles, four triples, seven home runs and 33 walks while batting .285.
+- Verdugo is batting .282 with 27 doubles, four triples, seven home runs and 33 walks.

-- Among the qualified hitters in MLB action, his batting average ranks 22nd, his on-base percentage ranks 30th, and he is 60th in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 29th, his on-base percentage ranks 35th, and he is 62nd in the league in slugging.

+- Verdugo has picked up a hit in 70.6% of his 85 games this year, with at least two hits in 35.3% of them.

-- He has hit a home run in 8.3% of his games this season, and 1.8% of his chances at the plate.
+- Looking at the 85 games he has played this year, he's homered in seven of them (8.2%), and in 1.8% of his trips to the dish.

-- Verdugo has had at least one RBI in 33.3% of his games this year (28 of 84), with two or more RBI eight times (9.5%).
-He has also accounted for three or more of his team's runs in two contests.
+- Verdugo has picked up an RBI in 32.9% of his games this season, with more than one RBI in 9.4% of his games.
+He has also driven in three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.